tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 - Covering different use cases: supporters, special rates, future payments, security deposit owned by multiple parties, fee sharing among founders.
 Choose which cycle to pay and when to stop the application.
 - Traceability: CSV payment reports with calculation details.
 Logs for traking application lifecycle.
 - Testability: Dry for seeing results witout making any modification.
 Support for development networks e.g. zeronet, alphanet.
-- Safety: Payment logs for avoiding multiple payments by mistake.
+- Safety: Payment logs for avoiding double payments by mistake.
 Lock file for avoiding multiple instances running at the same time.
 Shutdown handlers for avoiding application shutdowns in the middle of a sensitive operation.

 Features:
 - Reward calculations based on tzscan API.